Another judge has locked up Larry Nassar and thrown away the key

-Larry Nassar, the former Olympic gymnastics and Michigan State University doctor accused of molesting 265 girls and women over two decades, was sentenced to another 40 to 125 years in prison on Monday for molesting three of the victims under the guise of medical treatment.
+Nassar, who is accused of molesting 265 girls and women over two decades under the guise of medical treatment, delivered a monotone apology in Eaton County Court, saying the victim impact statements he heard over nine days of hearings "impacted me to my innermost core."

-Eaton County Court Judge Janice Cunningham said she didn't believe Nassar — who as recently as last month was claiming his invasive pelvic procedures were not sexual — was truly remorseful.
+But Judge Janice Cunningham revealed that just days before, during a jailhouse pre-sentencing interview, Nassar said his admission during plea hearings that his invasive bare-handed pelvic procedures had no legitimate purpose was inaccurate.

-"I'm not convinced that you truly understand that what you did was wrong and the devastating impact you have had on the victims, their families and friends," the judge said.
-"You are in denial.
-You don't get it."
+"I am not convinced that you truly understand that what you did was wrong and the devastating impact that you have had on the victims, families and friends," the judge said.
+"Clearly you are in denial, you don't get it, and I do not believe there is a likelihood you could be reformed."

-Barring appeals, the proceeding in Michigan's Eaton County Court marks the end of the criminal cases against Nassar and caps an extraordinary outpouring from more than 200 former patients who gave impact statements during nine emotional days of hearings.
+Barring appeals, Monday's proceeding marks the end of the current criminal cases against Nassar and caps an extraordinary outpouring from more than 200 ex-patients who gave searing impact statements during nine days of hearings.

-"The words expressed by everyone...have impacted me to my innermost core," Nassar said, looking gaunt in an orange jail jumpsuit.
-"The visions of your testimonies will forever be present in my thoughts."

 Although Nassar's fate is sealed, the fallout is far from over.
-The U.S. Olympics Committee, USA Gymnastics, MSU and even the FBI face lingering questions about whether they could have done more to stop Nassar, and several investigations are under way.
+The U.S. Olympic Committee, USA Gymnastics, Michigan State University and even the FBI face lingering questions about whether they could have done more to stop Nassar, and several investigations are under way.

+"I am grateful the criminal proceedings are finished," said Rachael Denhollander, whose accusation in September 2016 sparked the scandal.
+"I am greatly disappointed that we have finished the criminal proceedings without seeing any responsibility taken by the institutions that let this happen."

-Victims say they reported Nassar as far back as 1997 and were dismissed, and prosecutors say that should be a wakeup call for everyone.
+Victims say they reported Nassar as far back as 1997 and were dismissed, and prosecutors and the judge said that should be a wake-up call for everyone.

-"We must start believing by victims," Assistant Attorney General Angie Povilaitis said in stirring remarks before the sentence was handed down.
-"We must stop blaming victims, stop blaming parents."

-"The shame and the blame belong on one person: the defendant," she added.
+"It is unfathomable to think about the number of victims that would have been spared had authorities acted upon the complaints they received years ago," Cunningham said.

-The sentence Nassar got was a foregone conclusion; Cunningham said at the outset that she planned on following the plea agreement that Nassar made last year.
+The sentence Nassar got was a foregone conclusion; Cunningham said at the outset that she planned on following the plea agreements that Nassar made last year.

 And it didn't change the fact that he is all but certain to die in prison: He was previously sentenced to 40 to 175 years in Ingham County for molesting seven girls and to 60 years in federal prison for possession of child pornography.